 - Verify information (clarify, repeat back, double-check calculations/equipment settings)

-- Validate each other (communicate with warmth and respect, thank the other)
+- Validate each other (communicate with warmth and respect, thank the other, keep remarks objective)

 - Use clear language.
-Avoid unclear or potentially confusing terms ("she's a little unstable," "he's doing fine," or "she's lethargic").
-Avoid abbreviations or jargon that could be misinterpreted
+Avoid unclear or potentially confusing terms (“she’s a little unstable,” “he’s doing fine,” or “she’s lethargic”).
+Avoid abbreviations or jargon that could be misinterpreted.
+Speak using a moderate pace

 Educate the key players: